ZevyDeng/hello-world/README.md

 # hello-world
-This is the first time I use github.
+This is the first time I use github.And it means I will become a coder.